Table of Content

 It didn’t follow any scientific principles whatsoever.

-Usually I reserve my judgment until the end of a review, but this time I felt it was important to tell people upfront that Air Alert will NOT help you increase your explosiveness and it can even lead to serious injuries and knee problems❗
+Usually I reserve my judgment until the end of a review, but this time I think it’s important to tell people upfront that…

-Initial Impressions
+Initial Impression

 Back when I first stumbled upon Air Alert as a teen, Air Alert 2 was the one that was most popular.